rutvikk99/synapse/demos/module4/README.md

 You recommend using Synapse Pipelines, which includes over 90 built-in connectors, can load data by manual execution of the pipeline or by orchestration, supports common loading patterns, enables fully parallel loading into the data lake or SQL tables, and shares a code base with ADF.

-By using Synapse Pipelines, Tailwind Traders can experience the same familiar interface as ADF without having to use an orchestration service outside of Synapse Analytics.
+By using Synapse Pipelines, Tailwind Traders can experience the same familiar interface as ADF without having to use an orchestration service outside of Azure Synapse Analytics.

 ### Create pipeline